-3 Credit Hours 266 Non-Western Literature 3 Billable Contact Hours
+266 Non-Western Literature 3 Credit Hours 3 Billable Contact Hours

 This is a survey course that examines cultures and literatures from outside the Euro-American tradition.
 Through the use of selected genres (poetry, drama, short story, and novel), students will become familiar with 20th century authors, representing multiple voices from multiple countries.
 Included as readings are texts from Africa, the Middle East, India, Southeast Asia, China, and Japan.
+This course is a satisfier course for the Global Studies Degree Designation.

-267 British Literature: Anglo Saxon 3 Credit Hours to 18th Century 3 Billable Contact Hours
+267 British Literature: Anglo Saxon 3 Credit Hours to 18th Century 3 Billable Contact Hours Prerequisite: ENGL 151

-This course is a survey study of the literature of England from the Anglo-Saxons through the 18th century.
+This course is a survey study of the literature of England from the Anglo-Saxons through the eighteenth century.
 Emphasis will be given to the major writers of the British canon from Anglo-Saxon poetry to Samuel Johnson.
 Examples of different genres (poetry, prose, drama, etc.) will be read and discussed.
 Students will also explore the various literary movements that shaped those writers.
+This course is a satisifer course for the Global Studies Degree Designation.

-268 British Literature: 3 Credit Hours Romantic to Modern 3 Billable Contact Hours
+3 Credit Hours 268 British Literature: Romantic to Modern 3 Billable Contact Hours Prerequisite: ENGL 151

 This course is a survey study of the literature of England from the Romantic writers through the 20th century.
-Emphasis will be given to the major writers of the British canon from William Wordsworth to Seamus Heaney.
-Examples of different genres (poetry, prose, drama, etc.) will be read and discussed.
+Emphasis will be given to the major writers of the British canon from William Wordsworth to Seamus Heaney, Examples of different genres (poetry, prose, drama, etc.) will be read and discussed.
 Students will also explore the various literary movements that shaped those writers.
+This course is a satisfier course for the Global Studies Degree Designation.